Schutzend/EasyVM/README.md

 ## Features for current version

+- Create a QCOW2 disk image
+- Launch VM
-- Installation of the Qemu package if not installed
+- Install QEMU if not installed
-- Distribution detection: Arch and Debian